- Program:Winds & Percussion

 “A player of astonishing flamboyance” (Los Angeles Times) and “impressive dash” (Orange County Register), Doug Tornquist has been a part of Southern California’s freelance musical world since 1987, including serving as principal tuba for the Long Beach Symphony.

-He has recorded with Diana Krall, Neil Diamond, Barbra Streisand, Josh Groban, Randy Newman, Meat Loaf, and Beck, among others.
+He has recorded with Diana Krall, Neil Diamond, Barbra Streisand, Josh Groban, Randy Newman, Meat Loaf and Beck, among others.
 Since his first recording in 1989 for the film score for Edward Scissorhands, he’s played on the soundtracks of over 400 films, TV shows and video games.
-He was the voice of Wreck it Ralph and played on John Williams’s two most recent scores for Star Wars: The Force Awakens and The Big Friendly Giant.
+He was the voice of Wreck it Ralph and played on John Williams’s scores for Star Wars: The Force Awakens and The Big Friendly Giant.

-Among his more notable recordings are the GRAMMY Award-winning premiere recording of the Penderecki Credo with the Oregon Bach Festival, two discs with Quintadillac, a German brass quintet, and the song from John Lithgow’s childrens’ book, I’m a Manatee, which features him as a soloist.
-He recently released a solo CD, Feels Like Far, and produced a CD of holiday brass music, Fiat Lux.
-Tournquist teaches at the USC Thornton School of Music, California Institute of the Arts, and the Colburn School.
+Among his more notable recordings are the GRAMMY Award-winning premiere recording of the Penderecki Credo with the Oregon Bach Festival, two discs with Quintadillac, a German brass quintet and the song from John Lithgow’s childrens’ book, I’m a Manatee, which features him as a soloist.
+He released a solo CD, Feels Like Far, and produced a CD of holiday brass music, Fiat Lux.
+Tournquist teaches at the USC Thornton School of Music, California Institute of the Arts and the Colburn School.